-Simon Accelerated Professional M.B.A.
-(PMBA)
+Simon Accelerated Professional MBA (PMBA)

-The Simon Accelerated Professional M.B.A.
-(PMBA) is designed for working professionals who seek to maximize their learning at an accelerated pace.
+The Simon Accelerated Professional MBA (PMBA) is designed for working professionals who seek to maximize their learning at an accelerated pace.
 The PMBA is a partial lockstep, class cohort system in which teams of students take their nine core courses together in a structured program of two evening classes per quarter.
 Thereafter, each individual selects 11 required electives to complete his or her desired concentration(s).
-Continuing at two classes per quarter, cohort members typically completed their degrees in 2.5 years.
+Continuing at two classes per quarter, cohort members typically completed their degrees in two and a half years.
 Need- and merit-based scholarships are available for the PMBA program.